shreyajainnx09/snake_clash/README.md

 uvicorn snake_clash:app --reload --port 8002
 ```

-Open http://127.0.0.1:8002 in two or more browser tabs to play together.
+Open http://127.0.0.1:8002 or https://snake-clash-9sb4.onrender.com in two or more browser tabs to play together.
 Use arrow keys or WASD.
 Pressing a direction updates the server, which broadcasts game state ten times a second.

 ## Deploy to Render